-Hazardous substance - A substance listed under United States Public Law 96-510, entitled the Comprehensive Environmental Response Compensation and Liability Act.
+Hazardous substance waste or materials - A substance listed under United States Public Law 96-510, entitled the Comprehensive Environmental Response Compensation and Liability Act.

 Height - When referring to a tower or other structure, the distance measured from ground level to the highest point on the tower or other structure, even if said highest point is an antenna.